zuozhenggh/learning-library/data-management-library/blockchain/blockchain-table-adb/manage-tables/manage-tables.md

 Blockchain tables can be used to implement blockchain applications where the participants are different database users who trust Oracle Database to maintain a verifiable, tamper-resistant blockchain of transactions.
 All participants must have privileges to insert data into the blockchain table.
 The contents of the blockchain are defined and managed by the application.
 By leveraging a trusted provider with verifiable crypto-secure data management practices, such applications can avoid the distributed consensus requirements.
 This provides most of the protection of the distributed peer-to-peer blockchains, but with much higher throughput and lower transaction latency compared to peer-to-peer blockchains using distributed consensus.
 Blockchain tables can be used along with (regular) tables in transactions and queries.
 Database users can continue to use the same tools and practices that they would use for other database application development.
 Please see Oracle Database 19c or 21c documentation for more information about Blockchain Tables.

 This lab walks you through the steps to create a Blockchain table, insert data, manage the rows in the table, manage the blockchain table and verify the rows in a blockchain table without signature.
-Then to prepare for data signing you will generate a private/public key pair and a PKI certificate in compute instance, which will include your public key.
-Afterwards you will store the certificate in your ATP database instance, and save the certificate GUID it returns.

-Estimated Time: 20 minutes
+Estimated Time: 15 minutes

 ### Objectives